Tory: North America

 In the United States, Tory is often used as a historical term to describe supporters of Great Britain during the American Revolution.
 However, in Canadian parlance, British supporters during the revolution are called Loyalists, with the term Tory being used as a contemporary political term.

 In Canada, a Tory refers to a member of the Conservative Party of Canada, while the party as a whole are colloquially referred to as the Tories.
-In addition to the federal party, the term has been used in Canada to refer to members of provincial Conservative/Progressive Conservative parties, or the party as a whole.
-It is also used to refer to the Conservative Party's predecessor parties, including the Progressive Conservative Party of Canada.
-The term is used in contrast to the Grits, another colloquialism for the Liberal Party of Canada.
+It is also used to refer to the party's predecessor, including the Progressive Conservative Party of Canada.
+In addition to the federal Conservative Party, the terms have also been used to describe provincial Conservative/Progressive Conservative parties and their members.
 LGBTory is an advocacy group for LGBT supporters of the Conservative Party of Canada and provincial conservative parties.

-In Canada, the terms "Blue Tory" and "Red Tory" have been used to describe the two different factions of the federal and provincial conservative parties.
-The term "Purple Tory" was also used by the former leader of the Progressive Conservative Party of Ontario, Tim Hudak, to describe himself.
-Hudak used the term "Purple Tory" in an effort to avoid a strong ideological stance, and to provide a conciliatory position between red tories and blue tories.
-In addition, the term "Pink Tory" is used in Canadian politics as a pejorative term to describe a member of the conservative party who is perceived as liberal.
+The terms "Blue Tory" and "Red Tory" describe two factions of Canada's federal and provincial conservative parties.
+The former leader of the Progressive Conservative Party of Ontario, Tim Hudak, adopted the term "Purple Tory" to characterize himself, aiming to avoid the strong ideological stance and instead provide a conciliatory position between Blue Tories and Red Tories.
+The term "Pink Tory" is also used by Canadian politics as a pejorative term to describe a conservative party member who is perceived as liberal.

 United Kingdom

 In the United Kingdom, the Conservative and Unionist Party is often colloquially referred to as the Tories, both by themselves and by opponents, and also in the media.
 Members and voters of the party are also often referred to as "Tories" as well.
-In Scotland, the term Tory is used to describe members and supporters of the Scottish Conservatives, or to accuse other parties of being insufficiently opposed to that party.
-For example, members and supporters of the Scottish Labour Party (especially those from the "Blairite" faction) may be referred to as Red Tories by traditional Labour members and advocates of an independent Scotland.
-Similarly, Labour supporters have referred to Scottish National Party members and supporters as being Tartan Tories.
+The British Broadcasting Corporation's own style guide permits the use of the term Tory, although it requires the term Conservative to be used in its first instance.

-The British Broadcasting Corporation's own style guide permits the use of the term Tory, although requires the term Conservative be used in its first instance.
+In Scotland, the term Tory refers not only to members and supporters of the Scottish Conservative and Unionist Party, but is also used to accuse other parties of being insufficiently opposed to that party.
+For example, members and supporters of the Scottish Labour Party (especially those from the "Blairite and Brownite" factions) may be referred to as Red Tories by traditional Labour members and advocates of an independent Scotland such as members and supporters of the Scottish National Party, the Alba Party (formerly Solidarity), the Scottish Socialist Party and the Scottish Greens.
+Similarly, Labour supporters have referred to SNP members and supporters as being Tartan Tories.